PaulRWilliams/PaulRWilliams.github.io/dataProcessing/dataTransformation.md

 * dataFile_geocoded.xlsx
 * addressesNotFound.txt

-The dataFile_geocoded.txt file has 2 new columns 'Generated Lat' and 'Generated Lon'.
-These values are either from openstreetmap or if not found, from the original 'Lat' and 'Lon' columns.
+The dataFile_geocoded.txt file has 2 new columns 'Latitude' and 'Longitude'.
+These values are either from openstreetmap or if not found, left blank and need help!

-addressesNotFound.txt gives a list of locations that openstreetmap couldn't find and thus those locations use the original 'Lat'/'Lon' column values.
+addressesNotFound.txt gives a list of locations that openstreetmap couldn't find.

 If you want to change the location of the not found addresses, change the dataFile_geocoded.xlsx file.